Dwarfius/VulkanRTSEngine/ReadMe.md

 This is a mutltithreaded engine project indended as a research in to Vulkan API.
 The engine features a OpenGL and Vulkan rendering backends with ability to switch them out at will.
 The engine executes a RTS-battle scenarion until stopped.

 Project uses CMake.
 You'll need VulkanSDK, GLEW, GLM, GLFW, OpenAL, freeglut and Intel's TBB.
-Tested on Windows, should be runnable on Linux(no Mac support because of Vulkan) too.
+Tested on Windows, should be runnable on Linux too(no Mac support because of Vulkan).

 Intel TBB can be fast found using TBB_ROOT_DIR entry.